Gong-yinxuan/CP3405/Week5/R2_Scrum Master/sprint_retrospective_w05.md

 > Must be concrete and actionable — not "communicate better."
 Pick exactly one.

-**The change:** Automate the prediction pipeline — build a single script/workflow (triggered via GitHub Actions) that pulls the committed Almanac, Macro, and Technical outputs, calls the LLM synthesis step automatically, accepts the Human Score / Wild Card values as a structured input file (instead of a manual paste-in), and generates `prediction_WXX.json` automatically with minimal manual steps.
+**The change:** Reduce the automation scope for Sprint 6 to a single, achievable step: define and implement the structured input schema that lets Human Score / Wild Card values feed into prediction_WXX.json, rather than attempting full end-to-end pipeline automation in one sprint.
+Given exam schedules and reduced availability of the members working on this part, Sprint 6 will treat automation as an incremental rollout — starting with this one connection point — instead of a single big push.

 **Owner of this change:** R9 (with support from R6 and R7 on defining the Human Score input schema)